CoreMedia/feedback-hub-adapter-searchmetrics/README.md

 ## Versioning

 To find out which CoreMedia versions are supported by this project, please take look at the releases section or on the existing branches.
-To find the matching version of your CoreMedia system, please checkout the branch with the corresponding name.
-For example, if your CoreMedia version is 2104.1, checkout the branch 2104.1.

 ## Project Setup